-Per S Share Total

-Without With Without

-Over- Over- Over- With Over-
+Per Share Total Without With Without Over- Over- Over- With Overallotment allotment allotment

-allotment allotment allotment allotment

 Underwriting Discounts and Commissions paid by us Expenses payable by us.....
 Underwriting Discounts and Commissions paid by selling stockholders

 The offering is being made in compliance with the requirements of Rule 2710(c)(8) of the National Association of Securities Dealers, Inc. Conduct Rules.